Mango Iced Tea

 Use any sweetener like sugar, maple syrup, agave nectar, or honey (not vegan).

-If you brew the tea leaves for a very long time, the brewed tea turns bitter.
+If you brew the tea leaves for a long time, the brewed tea turns bitter.
 Do not brew the tea for more than 2 minutes.

 You can also make this tea with green raw mangoes instead of ripe ones.
 Just puree green mango and use the puree to make the tea.
 The tea will have a tangy taste.
 Increase the amount of sweetener to balance the tang.